gatsbyjs/gatsby/docs/docs/reference/cloud/what-is-gatsby-cloud.md

 ## Builds and previews

 A "build" is a version of your site that results from compiling your site's source code.
 A "preview" is a specific kind of build used during development to show what your site looks like before building it for production.
-On Gatsby Cloud, we have specific names for builds and previews:
+On Gatsby Cloud, there are specific names for builds and previews:

 - Production Builds
 - Pull Request Builds